monsterkodi/koffee/README.md

     [1,2,3][-2]   # -> 2
 ```

+v[-n] is a shortcut for v[-n..-n] for number literals n and indexable values v.
+For arrays it's actually a shortcut for v[-n..-n][0], since the range operator returns an array.
-Negative indexing only works with number literals, passing variables with negative values still returns `undefined`.
+Passing variables with negative values still returns `undefined`.

 The next feature might be easier to understand with a little bit of motivation up front: